centrical/paradax/README.md

 Fast food for search engines.

-Project Paradax is a simple boilerplate to create websites that use only semantic microdata to structure HTML source code - perfect for indexing by Google, Bing and Yandex.
+Project Paradax is a boilerplate to create websites.
+Your HTML source code is important to search engines, while only the resulting view is important for the visitors looking at your web page.
-In your browser, the structured content is automatically extracted into JSON data.
-The result is used to feed compiled Bootstrap 3 Mustache templates that render the actual screens.
+In a Paradax project, HTML source content is structured using machine-readable microdata only, while the view is rendered with Bootstrap 3 Mustache templates.
+And it's all automated.

 Keywords: jQuery, Bootstrap 3, Mustache, Hogan, microdata, schema.org, Requirejs, Node.js, SEO, search engine optimization, metadata, website performance and speed